 “I did not create you to be held a prisoner in hell. … For your sake, I, your God, became your son; I, the Lord, took the form of a slave,” Jesus says.
 “For the sake of you, who left a garden, I was betrayed … in a garden, and I was crucified in a garden.”

 In the homily, the crucifixion on Holy Saturday has already become for Jesus not a sign of the wickedness of sin or the devil’s hour, but as the ultimate sign of Christ’s sympathy and love for sinners.

 This is how Elizabeth came to see the crucifix.
-She told her spiritual director Fr Simon Bruté in 1815 that she needed “three or four dozen” more crucifixes so that she could place them in the arms of sisters who were dead and buried.
+She told her spiritual director Fr Simon Bruté in 1815 that she needed “three or four dozen” more crucifixes so that she could place them in the arms of Sisters upon their death.